est-gonzalezr/uniandes-labs-orchestration-system/README.md

 The Global Processing Broker is the messaging component of the GPC.
 The GPB is responsible for the deployment of all the messaging infrastructure necessary to allow the distribution of tasks to the Processing Clusters and back.
 The GPB receives commands from the GPE to set up the necessary queues and exchanges to allow the distribution of tasks.
 It also allows the federation of queues from and to the Processing Clusters to allow the distribution of tasks to be done.

-For the specific messaging layout of the GPE you can see the following diagram.
+For the specific messaging layout of the GPC you can see the following diagram.

 ![GPC Messaging Layout](/diagrams/gp_messaging.svg)